celinazan/Project-Group-27/README.md

 # TO-DO LIST (so we remember what to do)

-Fix styling on the house boxes for the sorting, use grid or flex to place them nicely, color the box to match the house

-Fix link from sorting to spells and people
+Fix the width of clickable area for the house cards

-Handle fetched API info correctly
+Handle fetched API info correctly, fix the page importing the spells

 Design a page for looking up spells and people

+Design a page for adding info to spells the user has learned